All you need to know about engagement ring insurance uk

 Covering your ring

 Once you’ve found your ring, the next question is how to keep it safe (or popping the question, up to you!), it’s worth noting that 11% of couples have lost an expensive ring in the past 5 years, and 12% have reported theirs damaged.
 Those stats only cover people with insurance, so that number’s probably far higher.
-It’s plain to see that when it comes to engagement ring insurance, awareness is pretty low.
+It’s plain to see that when it comes to engagement ring insurance in the UK, awareness is pretty low.
 Insurance isn’t quite as romantic as getting engaged, and as a result people don’t know about it or decide to put it off for another day.
 In fact, research by Yours magazine suggests that only half of UK couples insure their rings.
 Luckily, Urban Jungle, is here to tell you all you need to watch out for and how to make sure you’re getting a good deal!

 Cover included with your contents insurance